PM EW&C

 • Deep Sensing and Affecting in Contested and Denied Environments

-• Distributed, Cooperative, Coherent Operation & Management for EA
+• Distributed, Cooperative, Operation & Management for Sensing and

 • Automated System/RF Component Resource Management